OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Remediation

 If root detection is missing or too easily bypassed, make suggestions in line with the effectiveness criteria listed above.
-This may include adding more detection mechansims, or better integrating existing mechanisms with other defenses.
+This may include adding more detection mechanisms, or better integrating existing mechanisms with other defenses.

 #### References